Honduran cuisine

-Pinchos americanos are a popular dish in Honduras.
+Pinchos americanos are served often in Honduras.

 Honduran cuisine is a fusion of Mesoamerican, Spanish, Caribbean and African cuisines.
 Coconut and coconut milk are featured in both sweet and savory dishes.
 Regional specialties include sopa de caracol, fried fish, tamales, carne asada and baleadas.
-Other popular dishes include meat roasted with chismol and carne asada, chicken with rice and corn, and fried fish with pickled onions and jalapeños.
+Other commonly served dishes include meat roasted with chismol and carne asada, chicken with rice and corn, and fried fish with pickled onions and jalapeños.
 In the coastal areas and the Bay Islands, seafood and some meats are prepared in many ways, including with coconut milk.

-Among the soups the Hondurans enjoy are bean soup, mondongo soup (tripe soup), seafood soups and beef soups.
+Among the soups the Hondurans prepare and eat often are bean soup, mondongo soup (tripe soup), seafood soups, and beef soups.
 Generally all of these soups are mixed with plantains, yuca, and cabbage, and served with corn tortillas.